Alex3k/grafana_mlt_demo/README.md

 To fix this, just run `kubectl apply -f app.yaml`

-## Latency SLO Breach
+## Latency SLO Breach - ML Metric Forecast Demo
-Finally, this bug is super simple and not super realistic.
+Finally, this bug is super simple and not super realistic but has a cool additional workload.
 What it does is deploys a buggy version of the Product service which runs a long calculation and then divides it by 0 to cause an exception.
 Unit testing should capture this in reality however it's good as it causes an Latency SLO breach.
 To run it do `kubectl apply -f variants/basic-bug`.
+It also uses an ML Metric Forecast called ProductServiceLatency, if the Latency from the Product service is unusual an alert is triggered which fires an incident over in ServiceNow.
+This is the only issue that uses ML Metric Forecasts.

 To debug this you will notice the Product component turning red.
 Click on it and see the errors.